fbv81bp/SHA3plus/Remarks.md

 ## The Problem
-### There is no way of prohibiting the permutation being done separately in a biwise manner, as long as vertical and horizontal hashes are computed in separate steps.
+### There is no way of prohibiting the permutation being done separately in a bitwise manner, as long as vertical and horizontal hashes are computed in separate steps.

 1) horizontal hashes
 2) permutation-1